 This same mesh is used on the front of the shoulder pouch where I keep my Garmin InReach Mini.
 This particular sleeve is perfect for the little GPS device.
-Keep in mind that their is an extra charge for their pockets and pouches.
+Keep in mind that there is an extra charge for their pockets and pouches.

 Zpack Arc Haul Review – Additional Components

 The Arc Haul provides additional standard components that further support the flexibility theme of the pack.
 Daisy chains on both the shoulder straps and hip belt allow you to adjust straps (sternum) or add pouches and pockets.

 Side compression straps and a long top strap make it easy to adjust the Arc Haul for larger or smaller capacity hauls.
-This and the long top sleeve will allow you to carry a bear canister if needed.
-The long top sleeve and straps on the bottom of the pack also allow you to increase the size of your carrying capacity by strapping on items if needed.
+The strap and the long top sleeve will allow you to carry a bear canister if needed.
+The long full sleeve and straps on the bottom of the pack also will enable you to increase the size of your carrying capacity by strapping on items if needed.

 Zpack Arc Haul Review – Add-Ons

 I have two add-on components for my Zpack Arc Haul.
 One of these is the shoulder pouch above.
-What I really like about the shoulder pouch is the small mesh sleeve on the front of it.
+What I like about the shoulder pouch is the small mesh sleeve on the front of it.
 It is PERFECT for my Garmin InReach Mini.
-The mesh sleeve is tight and holds the GPS unit snug when I'm scrambling or bush wacking.
+The mesh sleeve is tight and holds the GPS unit snug when I’m scrambling or bushwacking.